 Why Evernote is no longer the gold-standard for notes

 For many years, Evernote was on top of the note-taking game.
-With its sleek, comfortable interface, superior mobile experience, and easy way of organizing everything, Evernote dominated the note-taking world after the iPhone’s original launch in 2007.
+With its sleek, comfortable interface, enjoyable mobile experience, and easy way of organizing with folders and stacks of folders, Evernote dominated the note-taking world after the iPhone’s original launch in 2007.

 What’s not on this list?